 I was able to sail through immigration etc. because I had my passport with me and this was the only document (aside from the boarding pass) that I needed.
 Worse, I only discovered my predicament AFTER this process.
 By then, my wife who dropped me off in her car had arrived home from KL International Airport (KLIA).
 Even if she could fetch me the wallet, there would be a lot of persuading on my part to be allowed by the authorities to get through all those layers of security to meet my wife.
-And the clock was ticking, there is no certainty that my wife would be able to get to the airport with my wallet in time.
+And the clock was ticking, there was no certainty that my wife would be able to get to the airport with my wallet in time.
 Panic began to set in!

 Transferring fund into WeChat Wallet

 Then I remembered a friend from China telling me that he was able to live cashless relying only on his WeChat wallet for a week.
 I immediately contacted my wife to snap photographs of all my credit and debit cards and Whatsapp-ed these to me.
 This would allow me to “charge” up my WeChat wallet with some cash that I could use.
 Well that was the salvage plan.